piersfinlayson/pico1541-rs/src/README.md

 * [`gpio`](infra/gpio.rs) - Implements the [`Gpio`] object, accessed via [`GPIO`] static to:
  * Contain the mapping of physical PINs to usage
  * Dynamically manage allocation of GPIO objects to other objects
+* [`watchdog`](util/watchdog.rs) - Implements the [`Watchdog`] object to:
+ * Manage interactions with the hardware watchdog
+ * Allow tasks to register and deregister (i.e., be policed and unpoliced by the watchdog)
+ * Allow processes to feed the watchdog
+ * Reboot the system if a registered task fails to feed the watchdog in the required time
+ * Provide additional functionality related to rebooting the system (such as entering DFU mode)

 #### utils